The book I needed is the one I wrote.

 You don’t need to have it all figured out.

-This story may be mine, but maybe something in it sounds like yours.
+This story may have started as mine, but maybe something in it sounds like yours.

 Take what fits.
 Leave the rest.
 And know that even here, there is forward.